just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 $Eps_1 \leq Eps_2$ and that means that when we find $C_1$ and $C_2$ we are imposing the higher density.
 It tells us that clusters with lower density contains clusters with higher density. $C$ contains $C_1$ and $C_2$.

 The idea for `OPTICS` is to process a set of distance parameter values at the same time.
-In practice, to use `DBSCAN` for an infinite number of distance parameters $Eps_i$ which are smaller than a "generating distance $Eps$".
+In practice, to use `DBSCAN` for an infinite number of distance parameters $Eps_i$ which are smaller than a "generating distance $\varepsilon$".

 Unlike `DBSCAN`, `OPTICS` does not assign cluster memberships.